enzonjagi/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly lists likeabove, but displays USERID and GROUPID in digits 6-firstdirectory creates a directory in the /tmp/ directory 7-movethatfile moves the /tmp/betty file into the /tmp/holberton folder 8-firstdelet remove the /tmp/holberton/betty file
+5-listfilesdigitonly lists likeabove, but displays USERID and GROUPID in digits 6-firstdirectory creates a directory in the /tmp/ directory 7-movethatfile moves the /tmp/betty file into the /tmp/holberton folder 8-firstdelete removes the /tmp/holberton/betty file 9-firstdirdeletion removes the /tmp/holberton/ folder